Coatbridge: History

 Coatbridge owes its name to a bridge that carried the old Edinburgh-Glasgow road over the Gartsherrie Burn, at what is now Coatbridge Cross.
 This first appears on Roy's survey of 1755 as Cottbrig, one of a number of places on the wider Coats estate.
 The name Coats most likely comes from the Scots word cot(t), meaning "cottage", although an alternative theory links it to the name of the Colt family, who owned land here as early as the 13th century.

-Early history: from Bronze Age to Middle Ages
+Early history: Bronze to Middle Ages

 Settlement of the Coatbridge area dates back 3000 years to the Mesolithic Age.
 A circle of Bronze Age stone coffins was found on the Drumpellier estate in 1852.
 A number of other Bronze Age urns and relics have been found in Coatbridge.
 An Iron Age wood and thatch crannog dwelling was sited in the loch at the present day Drumpellier Country Park.
 Dependent upon the water level in the loch, the remains can still be seen.

 Roman coins have been unearthed in Coatbridge, and there are the remains of a Roman road on the fringes of the town near the M8 motorway.